 In the very rare event that it is necessary to work on a tree that is a known roosting site, we are able to use techniques advised by supervising ecologists.
 These include sectional felling, leaving the roost in situ, or ‘soft’ felling, where sections are felled in way that minimises impact.
 The felled sections are then left for a period of time, usually overnight, to allow any roosting bats to leave safely.
 We undertake all types of tree work from felling to de-limbing and we are very happy to work under the supervision of ecologists when required.

-With 25 years’ experience in planting trees, Knighton Countryside Management Ltd can supply and plant a wide variety of habitats to encourage commuting.
-This can include planting mature trees or hedges if mitigation needs to be in place for a tight timescale.
+With over 30 years’ experience in planting trees, Knighton Countryside Management Ltd can supply and plant a wide variety of habitats to encourage commuting.
+This can include planting mature trees or hedges if mitigation needs to be in place for a tight timescale.es can damage these landscape features, making it difficult for bats to find their way to food sources and breeding areas.
+There are a number of different techniques that can be employed to mitigate the effect of construction on Bat populations.

 In situations where any development work has the potential to remove suitable roosting locations we can install bat boxes, either on existing trees or buildings, or on their own poles.
 We have installed a variety of types from large heated bat boxes to individual Schwegler units which are highly durable, air-permeable and made from SCHWEGLER wood-concrete.